Last updated: 10 Nov 24 00:24:34 (UTC)

 1) Amount of Coverage

-Determining the proper amount of term is based upon A) initial liabilities plus B) income replacement.
+Determining the proper amount of coverage is based upon A) initial liabilities, plus B) income replacement.

 A) Initial Liabilities